What is meant by the concept of “Reverse Admissions”

 Benefits of Reverse Admissions

-• Increasing options – students can hold more conditional offers; universities can access more UK-based international students.
+Increasing options – students can hold more conditional offers; universities can access more international students.

-• Ensures quality – our eligibility requirements for students set standards (e.g. to be a UKbased international student with minimum predicted grades of BBB at A-Level or 29 points on the IB).
-This helps universities.
-Equally, for students, it is useful for them to know that all courses offered through Reverse Admissions have been assessed and checked for quality by our team.
+Ensures quality – our eligibility requirements for students set standards (e.g. to be an international student with minimum predicted grades of CCC at A-Level or 24 points on the IB).